Challenging decisions and conduct of government agencies

 Overview of the Ombudsman’s role

-Who are the Ombudsman?
+Who is the Ombudsman?

-The Ombudsman can also investigate where an agency has failed to do something (“omissions”), and not just positive actions and decisions.
+The Ombudsman can also investigate where an agency has failed to do something (“omissions”), not just positive actions and decisions.

 Note: The “Ombudsman” concept, and the word itself, were originally Swedish – roughly translated the word means “grievance person”.
 The role was introduced to New Zealand in 1962.